New this week (5/14/2026):

 - The access road was recently repaired but may not be plowed during winter.
 Users should travel this route carefully and at low speed.

-Lake Desolation Conservation Easement:
+Lake Desolation Conservation Easement

 - The Lake Desolation State Forest And Conservation Easement Tract webpage provides information about the unit and its recreational opportunities, and a map of the unit.

 - The road to Archer Vly is open.
+Camping is available only at the four designated locations.

 - Public ATV access is NOT permitted on any conservation easement lands in this area (Northway Properties and Lyme Adirondack Forest Company).
 State police and NYS Rangers will be called for trespass violations.